Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

 Monitoring allows you to get real-time feedback during a recording session.

-This is due to the fact that the Studio Monitor output will bleed over back into the mic while you're recording.
+This is due to the fact that the output of the monitor speakers can bleed over back into the mic while you're recording.

 You may want to put the headphones on only 1 ear to allow you to hear your un-amplified and miked vocals with the other ear.